Yasuyuki Kazama: Drifting career

-In 2005, he manages to win the season opener held at Irwindale once again.
+In 2005, Kazama managed to win the season opener held at Irwindale once again.
 He also earned more victories at Sugo and Ebisu rounds to rack up his position as the series point leader.
-At the championship finale, he was crowned as the 2005 D1GP champion and earned the championship title by beating Masao Suenaga only by 1 point.
+At the championship finale, he was crowned as the 2005 D1GP champion and earned the championship title by beating Masao Suenaga only by one point.

-In 2006, he switched teams from Kei-Office to DG-5 with 2005 championship car having cosmetic changes, specifically with the Kei-Office aero being removed for GP Sports' G-Sonic 'D1' kit.
+In 2006, Kazama switched teams from Kei-Office to DG-5 with 2005 championship car having cosmetic changes, specifically with the Kei-Office aero being removed for GP Sports' G-Sonic 'D1' kit.
 He manages to once again win the season opener in Irwindale, earning him a nickname that some would say, the 'Irwindale Meister'.
 The S15 remained green until it was later repainted to blue after DG-5 collaborated with Avex's M.O.V.E, starting in Round 2 onwards.
-He had a steady season earning a second win at the third round in Fuji and ranked 3rd overall, however, it would be the last season that he would compete in the D1 Grand Prix.
+He had a steady season earning a second win at the third round in Fuji and ranked third overall, however, it would be the last season that he would compete in the D1 Grand Prix.
 He also earned a victory for the U.K. exhibition match in Silverstone Circuit with a T-car S15, later used by Hideo Hiraoka the following year along with other D1 drivers from 2008 on-wards.
-The 2005 championship car would later be used by Katsuhiro Ueo (2007), Youichi Imamura (2008-2011), Yoshinori Koguchi (2012-2013), and Shinji Minowa (2014).
+The 2005 championship car would later be used by Katsuhiro Ueo (2007), Youichi Imamura (2008–2011), Yoshinori Koguchi (2012–2013), and Shinji Minowa (2014).